On Retrospective k-space Subsampling schemes For Deep MRI Reconstruction: Results

 \subsubsection{Cartesian}

-\paragraph{Rectilinear} Evidently, \Figure{metrics} indicates that all models trained on rectilinearly subsampled measurements achieved comparable results when evaluated on the test sets subsampled with the respective rectilinear schemes.
+\paragraph{Rectilinear} \Figure{metrics} indicates that all models trained on rectilinearly subsampled measurements achieved comparable results when evaluated on the test sets subsampled with the respective rectilinear schemes.
 Moreover, although Gaussian 1D subsampling outperformed the rest of the rectilinear schemes in the case of both fastMRI datasets, the opposite was noted in the case of the CC dataset.
-This is also visible by the example reconstructions in Figures \ref{fig:scheme-specific_knee_results}, \ref{fig:scheme-specific_brain_results}, and Supporting Information Figure \hyperref[fig:S1]{S1}, especially for 8-fold acceleration.
+This is also visible by the example reconstructions in Figures \ref{fig:scheme-specific_knee_results}, \ref{fig:scheme-specific_brain_results}, and \Figure{A1}, especially for 8-fold acceleration.

-\paragraph{Non-Rectilinear} As \Figure{metrics} and Supporting Information Table \hyperref[tab:S2]{S2} indicate, models trained on data subsampled with either VDPD or Gaussian 2D schemes were the best-performing models when evaluated on the respective data.
-Additionally, they produced the higher average SSIM and pSNR and lower NMSE reconstructions for all combinations of datasets and acceleration factors.
+\paragraph{Non-Rectilinear} As \Figure{metrics} and \Table{A2} indicate, models trained on data subsampled with either VDPD or Gaussian 2D schemes were the best-performing models when evaluated on the respective data.
+Additionally, they produced reconstructions with the higher average SSIM, pSNR, and SNR and lower HFEN and NMSE values for all combinations of datasets and acceleration factors.